CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ### 1. Architecture

 <img src="images/Architecture.png" width="600"><br>
-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The **_Architecture Diagram_** given above summarizes the high-level design of the App.
-Given below is a quick overview of each component.
+Here is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/agendum/MainApp.java).
 It is responsible for,